LilithHafner/InterLanguageSortingComparisons/README.md

 Each data point above is the result of a single trial.
 Lines would be smoother and more reproducible if they were computed as a mean or median of three trials.
 Taking this to an extreme, however, is likely to reintroduce benchmarking artifacts.

-## Machine specs

-All benchmarks were run on a 2019 Mac with a 1.6 GHz Dual-Core Intel Core i5 processor and 8 GB memory.